school-lunch2050/kyushoku2050.org/content/about_en.md

 More information can be found at the [FEAST homepage](https://feastproject.org/school-lunch-2050).

-_The School Lunch 2050 homepage has been funded by the NIHU Interactive Communication Initiative._
+_The School Lunch 2050 homepage has been funded by the [NIHU Interactive Communication Initiative][nihu]._

 ### License Information